 - Intersecting gears

-- Non-intersecting and non-parallel gears
+- Non-intersecting gears

-- According to the peripheral velocity of the gears
+- According to the velocity

 - Low-velocity gears